 - Day Three: Ride eight miles on to base camp situated right at the tree line, sharing footsteps with people from the past.

-- Day Four, Day Five and Day Six: There are twenty-eight lakes on top, some within a mile of each other.
+- Day Four and Day Five: There are twenty-eight lakes on top, some within a mile of each other.
 Each has its own beauty and its own place in Indian heritage.
 We can’t experience them all 28 in three days, but we’ll make sure you see several of them.

-- Day Seven: Trail back to the “Midway Camp”
+- Day Six: Trail back to the “Midway Camp”

-- Day Eight: Trail back to the ranch to enjoy a hot shower and an evening at the local steak house.
+- Day Seven: Head back to the ranch to enjoy a hot shower and an evening at the local steak house.
 Departing the following morning after breakfast.

 Whether you are riding or hiking (with horse support) our packages are designed for small groups.
 While a minimum number of participants are required, the maximum number is 8 for each trip.